bradwestfall/questionable-issues/question-guidelines.md

 ### "Knowledge Unit" Questions

-A Knowledge Unit question is meant to test a specific piece of knowledge.
+A knowledge unit question is meant to test a specific piece of knowledge.
 As you review your Subject Lists, you might have a subject called "Objects" and perhaps you want to assess whether the test taker knows how to use `instanceof`.
-Then, "Does the test taker know how to use `instanceOf`?" becomes your Knowledge Unit.
+Then, "Does the test taker know how to use `instanceOf`?" becomes your knowledge unit.

 Now let's consider the two main ways that a knowledge unit question is usually written:

 1. The knowledge unit is in the question, **or**
 2. The knowledge unit is in the answers.

-Here's what a question might look like with the Knowledge Unit in the question:
+Here's what a question might look like with the knowledge unit in the question:

 _What is the following code going to output?_